EdLWEISS186/dac-dual-node-cgnat-setup/Sender-Web/README.md

 ## Future Work

-### v1.4.0 — NFT Deployment (Planned)

-A dedicated tab for deploying ERC-721 NFT contracts directly from the browser.
-Users will be able to configure collection name, ticker, description, max supply, and mint limit per wallet, then upload artwork to IPFS before deploying.
-Requires a Pinata API key for IPFS storage.

 ### v1.5.0 — Bridge (Pending DAC Team Infrastructure)

 Cross-chain bridging between DAC Testnet and external testnets (e.g., Ethereum Sepolia) requires infrastructure that cannot be built at the application layer alone.
 Specifically: